-The Rhode Island Community Food Bank distributes food to people in need through a statewide network of 160 member agencies.
-These agencies include food pantries, meal sites, shelters, youth programs and senior centers.
-Each month, 59,000 struggling Rhode Islanders receive food assistance at these agencies.
-One in three served is a child under the age of 18, and one in five is over the age of 60.
+The Rhode Island Community Food Bank distributes food to people in need through a statewide network of 140 member agencies including food pantries, meal sites, shelters, youth programs and senior centers.

 Equipped with a 77,000-square-foot facility, a fleet of trucks and a professional staff, the Food Bank safely and efficiently solicits, collects, stores and distributes large quantities of food from many sources.
-Every week, the Food Bank moves nearly 200,000 pounds of food out its doors to agencies that directly serve Rhode Islanders in need.
+Every week, the Food Bank moves more than 225,000 pounds of food out its doors to agencies that directly serve Rhode Islanders in need.

 To find the nearest member agency of the Food Bank, click here.
 For information on food assistance and a variety of other services available to Rhode Islanders in need, call the United Way Hotline at 2-1-1.

 The Food Bank is a private, nonprofit organization located in Providence, RI.
 It is governed by a Board of Directors, elected annually by the Food Bank’s member agencies.
 The Food Bank is affiliated with Feeding America, the national food bank organization.
-The Food Bank is funded primarily by gifts from individuals, corporate donations, foundation grants and shared maintenance fees charged to member agencies.
-Government funding accounts for only 2 percent of the organization’s overall revenue.
+The Food Bank is funded primarily by gifts from individuals, corporate donations, foundation grants and some government funding.

 To review our complete Financial Statement, click here.